Excerpt from Finding Center Stage

 “A scab!”
 Jake said collapsing in laughter at his own joke.
 “Get it?” he asked pointing at Richard’s face.

-As soon as Jake and Richard rounded the cyclorama curtain, Richard furtively swept his gaze across the stage and the empty audience.
-Beyond the brightly lit stage the blackness of the concert hall stretched.
+As soon as Jake and Richard rounded the cyclorama curtain, Richard listened for Amy and furtively swept his gaze across the stage and the empty audience.
+Beyond the brightly lit stage, the blackness of the concert hall stretched.

-Jake watched Richard.
-“The band’s not here,” he said, nodding toward the equipment.
+“The band’s not here,” Jake said, nodding toward the equipment.

 Jake put his hand on Richard’s shoulder.
 “If you want an autograph, maybe I can swing it.
-But don’t tell me you want a date with Amy or something.”
+But don’t tell me you want a date with Amy.”

 “You’re not going to freak out over her or the other band members when they show up, right?”

 “Because they pay us to keep that crap away from them.
-There’s a thousand nuts in these towns with condoms in their pockets yelling shit like that’s going to make Amy want to screw them in the local motel.
+There are a thousand nuts in these towns with condoms in their pockets yelling shit—like that’s going to make Amy want to screw them in the local motel.
 She doesn’t want to screw in the local motel.
 You know?”